messageformat/messageformat/README.md

 * Supports unicode characters
 * Most translation companies are beginning to be exposed to translations like this, even if it's not their core business.

-## Why not Gettext?

-Gettext can generally go only one level deep without hitting some serious roadblocks.
-For example, two plural elements in a sentence, or the combination of gender and plurals.

-### This would be prohibitively difficult with Gettext

-> He found 5 results in 2 categories.

-> She found 1 result in 1 category.

-> He found 2 results in 1 category.

-It can likely be done with contexts/domains for gender and some extra plural forms work to pick contexts for the plurals, but it's less than ideal.
-Not to mention every translation must be completed in its entirety for every combination.
-That stinks too.

-I tend to only use Gettext on projects that are already using it in other languages, so we can share translations, otherwise, I like to live on the wild-side and use PluralFormat and SelectFormat.

-Most Gettext tools will look up the Plural Forms for a given locale for you.
-This is also the opinion of PluralFormat.
-The library should just contain the known plural forms of every locale, and not force translators to reinput this information each time.

 ## Install

 ### Node